-- When gas or fluids migration is a risk, the main focus is to design and deploy a cement program that avoids any form of channelling, in other words a cement program that seeks to attain the maximum possible cement coverage.
-Then, secondarily is the cement slurry gas migration control property (in case of gas).
+- When gas or fluids migration is a risk, the main focus is to design and deploy a cement program that avoids any form of channelling.
+In other words, a cement program that seeks to attain the maximum possible cement coverage.
+Then, secondarily is the cement slurry gas migration control property (in the case of gas).

 If you have any comments or questions, please contribute here.